1800RESPECT is a confidential information, counselling and support service. The line is open 24 hours a day to support people im...

 St Vincent’s Alcohol & Drug Information Service (ADIS) is a NSW state-wide telephone service providing education, information, referral, crisis counselling and support about illegal drugs such as heroin, ice and cannabis, as well as legal drugs such as alcohol.

-Suicide Call Back Service provides free phone, video & online counselling for anyone affected by suicide.
+Suicide Call Back Service is a free, nationwide service that provides professional 24/7 telephone and online counselling to people who are affected by suicide.

 An independent, not-for-profit cooperative, community legal centre specialising in NSW residential tenancies law.
 It aims to make a positive difference to the lives of residential tenants in NSW.